How do you treat measles?

 There is no specific medical treatment for measles and if infected, the virus has to run its course.

-If you do have symptoms of measles, you should visit your GP for confirmation.
-They may suggest treating your symptoms with bed rest, fluids, and other appropriate treatments.
+If you do have symptoms of measles, you should see your GP as soon as possible, but call ahead to allow staff to limit your contact with other people in the clinic.
+The symptoms of measles are usually treated with bed rest, fluids, and other appropriate treatments.

-You should also stay home and away from other people, as well as practice good personal hygiene, including using tissues to cover your nose and mouth when you cough and/or sneeze, and regularly washing your hands.
+You should also stay home and away from other people.
 This way, you lower the chances of spreading the virus to other people.

-In the case of complications of a measles infection, you may require urgent treatment (hospitalisation).
+In the case of complications of a measles infection, you may require urgent treatment, which may include hospitalisation.

 As there is no cure for measles, the best preventative measure is vaccination.